Agents & Enrichment Loops

 }

-The materializer also implements idempotency at the Kafka level, tracking which offsets have been processed:
+The materializer still implements idempotency at the Kafka level, tracking which offsets have been processed:

 // From: stream-agents/scripts/consume_kafka_materialize.ts